-Prerequisite: ENGL-101 Recommended Preparation:
+Units: 3.00 - UC:CSU 54.0 hours lecture maximum Prerequisite: ENGL-101.
+Recommended Preparation: ENGL-105.

-ENGL-105

 A study of the elements of fiction and advanced practice in writing short stories.
 Writing practice will emphasize the writer's awareness of his or her own style and the manipulation of formal and stylistic elements.
 Includes analysis of selected published writings.
+May be taken two times for credit.